 Dissolved oxygen concentrations in Humboldt Bay and Bodega Bay shall conform to a daily minimum objective of 6.0 mg/L. As required by the Ocean Plan, dissolved oxygen concentrations in ocean waters shall not at any time be depressed more than 10 percent from that which occurs naturally in ocean waters.

-Upon approval from the Executive Officer, in those waterbodies for which the aquatic life-based DO requirements are unachievable due to natural conditions, site specific background DO requirements can be applied as water quality objectives by calculating the daily minimum DO necessary to maintain 85% DO saturation during the dry season and 90% DO saturation during the wet season under site salinity, site atmospheric pressure, and natural receiving water temperatures.
-In no event may controllable factors reduce the daily minimum DO below 6.0 mg/L.
+Upon approval from the Executive Officer, in those waterbodies for which the aquatic life-based dissolved oxygen requirements are unachievable due to natural conditions, site specific background dissolved oxygen requirements can be applied as water quality objectives by calculating the daily minimum dissolved oxygen necessary to maintain 85% dissolved oxygen saturation during the dry season and 90% dissolved oxygen saturation during the wet season under site salinity, site atmospheric pressure, and natural receiving water temperatures.
+In no event may controllable factors reduce the daily minimum dissolved oxygen below 6.0 mg/L.